Maternal and Child Health Data and Statistics

 - Medical Expenditure Panel Survey (MEPS).
 Data from this set of large-scale surveys of families and individuals, their health professionals, and employers across the United States about the cost and use of health care and health insurance coverage.
 Click on a topic (e.g., children's health) for a description of the data captured on the topic, data tables, a query tool, and statistical briefs and other publications.
 Agency for Healthcare Research and Quality (AHRQ).

 - National Campaign to Prevent Teen and Unplanned Pregnancy.
-National data about adolescent pregnancy, births, and sexual activity and unplanned pregnancy among all women.
-State profiles on adolescent demographics, pregnancy, sexual activity, and the costs of adolescent childbearing.
+National and state data about adolescent pregnancy, births, and sexual activity and unplanned pregnancy among all women.

 Center for Children in Poverty